ribesstefano/PROTAC-Degradation-Predictor/README.md

 The code for data curation can be found in the Jupyter notebook [`data_curation.ipynb`](notebooks/data_curation.ipynb).

+The folder [data/studies](data/studies/) contains the training and test data used in each study reported in our paper.
+The label column that is used for predictions is named _"Active (Dmax 0.6, pDC50 6.0)"_ and contains binary values.

 ## 🚀 Installation

 To install the package, open your terminal and run the following commands: